venuradesh/venuradesh/README.md

 - ⚡I like to code.. code.. & code..😂😂

-- 🥅 2023 Goals: Learn React Native and Occupy an Internship
+- 🥅 2023 Goals: Learn React Native and Blockchain Technology

 <br/>